CloudNationHQ/terraform-azure-aks/examples/multiple/README.md

 }
 ```

-The below output example shows how to retrieve values from this cluster configuration, enabling their easy use in other modules
+The below configuration based output shows how to retrieve values from this local variable.

 ```hcl
 output "clusters" {